 Because the work follows the same general alignment of the existing road and the roadway will be raised, there is no room within the narrow corridor to shift traffic to one side or the other during demolition of the existing road or construction of the new road until construction is nearly complete.

 The Maryland State Highway Administration manages the U.S. 15 construction and timeline.
+Monday, July 23, the Maryland State Highway Administration will open the Monocacy Boulevard bridge over U.S. 15 and a new ramp, which are part of the U.S. 15 (Catoctin Mountain Highway) /Monocacy Boulevard interchange project.
 Information about that and other state highway projects is on the SHA projects page.